chrisnatali/dotfiles/README.md

 ## Sound

-For archlinux, I've only had consistent success with ALSO as the system for controlling sound (very little success with PulseAudio).
+For archlinux, I've only had consistent success with ALSA as the system for controlling sound (very little success with PulseAudio).

 If the default sound configuration wasn't working, I've had to find the correct sound card and device via: